BORDERLINE PERSONALITY CLIENT

 them, and continue to build and solidify trust.

-BPD client who commits to Integrated
+BPD client who commits to effective recovery methods

-of the unknown keeps you from leaving the one you're on.
+keeps you from leaving the one you're on.

 the Borderline, pain is easier to tolerate than pleasure.
 This